President’s Advisory Council for a Respectful, Inclusive Community

 Expand on-campus representation of marginalized and underrepresented communities and their stories through the selection of speakers, visiting lecturers and performers.

-To contact the PAC with your questions and comments, email the co-chairs, Sharon Nell and Erica Zamora '11.
+To contact the PACRIC with your questions and comments, please email any of the chairs by clicking on their names above.

-View all PAC resources, including the council’s strategic plan, goals, annual reports and roster.
+View all PACRIC resources, including the council’s strategic plan, goals, annual reports and roster.